 - Allows the offense to create confusion

-One major benefit of playing fast is it tires players out.
+One major benefit of playing fast is that it tires players out.
 Running 3-4 plays in under a minute can quickly drain the front seven.
 If the offensive lineman and skill positions are in good shape, this is where the big plays tend to pop off.

 The last perk of moving fast is creating confusion.
-If defensive teams are used to huddling – this will force them to set up right away, causing miscommunication within the defensive scheme.
+If defensive teams are used to huddling, this will force them to set up right away, causing miscommunication within the defensive scheme.

 Why Don’t All Teams Use Picture Boards & Hand Signals